rusbomber/VictoriaLogs/docs/victorialogs/vlagent.md

 The collected profiles may be analyzed with [go tool pprof](https://github.com/google/pprof).

-It is safe sharing the collected profiles from security point of view, since they do not contain sensitive information.
+It is safe to share the collected profiles from a security point of view, since they do not contain sensitive information.

 ## Advanced usage